Constantly dealing with dust in your home? Try this method to get rid of it properly.

 Special Dusting Tools

-Curtains and window blinds collect a lot of dust then spread it every time you open or close them.
+Curtains and window blinds: Window treatments spread dust every time you open or close them.
 You can launder very dusty curtains then keep them clean with your vacuum’s dust attachment.
-You can also wash your blinds if they’re vinyl or metal.
-To clean wood blinds, use rubber bands to fasten socks onto the arms of cooking tongs and run them along the slats.
+You can also clean window blinds and use the attachment to stay on top of them.

-To clean dust from lampshades and other delicate fabric surfaces, use a lint roller.
+Lampshades and other delicate fabric surfaces: A lint roller easily removes dust from lampshades.
 Or, if pet hair is a problem, this tool from ChomChom* is my go-to.
-Either way, make sure you’re working with a clean tool, or you’ll leave dirty streaks on your lamp coverings.
+Either way, make sure you’re working with a clean tool, or you’ll leave dirty streaks.

 Use your vacuum to clean hard flooring as well as carpets.
 (Brooms mostly stir up dirt that floats around and settles on your furniture again.)
-Be sure to vacuum the right way using the velvety roller attachment for hard floors or the rotating brush attachment for carpets and area rugs.
+Using the velvety roller attachment for hard floors or the rotating brush attachment for carpets and area rugs, be sure to vacuum the right way.
 At least once a season, turn your area rug over and vacuum its backing and the floor beneath it, too.
 It’s surprising how much hidden dust collects there.

 Mop hard floors immediately after you’ve vacuumed them.
 This gets rid of any fine dust particles that escaped your vacuum cleaner.
 But never mop without vacuuming first, or the dirt on your floors will turn into mud and leave streaks.